 Big data is a main driver for integration capabilities.
-Big data is about aggregating all the data available within a company to improve decision making.
-Big data tools are used for Business Intelligence (BI), analytics, dashboards, data enrichment, user profiling and much more.
+Big data is about aggregating all the data available within a company to improve decision-making.
+Big data tools are used for Business Intelligence (BI), analytics, dashboards, data enrichment, user profiling, and much more.

 Perfecting your SaaS sales strategy is a marathon, not a sprint.
 Remain patient throughout the process as you learn more about your product, your target customers, and your sales reps.
-We hope that the strategies we presented are going to help steer you into the right direction.
+We hope that the strategies we presented are going to help steer you in the right direction.
 The more time you invest into your SaaS efforts, and the more you optimize for your unique qualities and goals, the closer you’ll get to achieving high-momentum growth.